Non-Asymptotic Analysis of a UCB-based Top Two Algorithm: Introduction

-Top Two algorithms arose as an identification strategy based on the praised Thompson Sampling algorithm for regret minimization \citep{Thompson33}: \citet{Russo2016TTTS} introduced Top Two Probability Sampling (TTPS) and Top Two Thompson Sampling (TTTS).
+Top Two algorithms arose as an identification strategy based on the Thompson Sampling algorithm for regret minimization \citep{Thompson33}: \cite{Russo2016TTTS} introduced Top Two Probability Sampling (TTPS) and Top Two Thompson Sampling (TTTS).
 Adopting a Bayesian viewpoint, Russo studied the convergence rate of the posterior probability that $i^\star$ is not the best arm, under some conditions on the prior.
-For Gaussian bandits, other Bayesian Top Two algorithms with frequentist components have been shown to be asymptotically $\beta$-optimal: Top Two Expected Improvement (TTEI, \cite{Qin2017TTEI}) and Top Two Transportation Cost (T3C, \citet{Shang20TTTS}). \citet{jourdan_2022_TopTwoAlgorithms} introduces fully frequentist Top Two algorithms.
-Their analysis proves asymptotic $\beta$-optimality for several Top Two algorithms and distribution classes, beyond Gaussian. \citet{mukherjee_2022_SPRTBAI} provides guarantees for single-parameter exponential families, at the price of adding forced exploration. \citet{wang_2022_OptimalityConditions} proposes a heuristic to tackle the top-$k$ identification problem and choose $\beta$ in an adaptive manner.
+For Gaussian bandits, other Bayesian Top Two algorithms with frequentist components have been shown to be asymptotically $\beta$-optimal: Top Two Expected Improvement (TTEI, \cite{Qin2017TTEI}) and Top Two Transportation Cost (T3C, \cite{Shang20TTTS}). \cite{jourdan_2022_TopTwoAlgorithms} introduces fully frequentist Top Two algorithms.
+Their analysis proves asymptotic $\beta$-optimality for several Top Two algorithms and distribution classes, beyond Gaussian. \cite{mukherjee_2022_SPRTBAI} provides guarantees for single-parameter exponential families, at the price of adding forced exploration. \cite{you2022information} proposes an algorithm to tackle the top-$k$ identification problem and introduces information-directed selection (IDS) to choose $\beta$ in an adaptive manner, which differs from the one proposed in \cite{mukherjee2023best}.
 In addition to their success in the fixed-confidence setting, Top Two algorithms have also been studied for fixed-budget problems \citep{ariu_2021_PolicyChoice}, in which guarantees on the error probability should be given after $T$ samples.
 While existing Top Two sampling rules differ by how they choose the leader and the challenger, they all sample the leader with probability $\beta$.
 By design, Top Two algorithms with a fixed $\beta$ can reach $\beta$-optimality at best, and cannot be optimal on all instances $\mu$.